Victoria Sponge Cake Recipe: Rich in British Royal History

 As mentioned, we’ve deviated slightly from the traditional recipe of this teatime treat.

-Simple Victoria Sponge Cake Ingredients
+Ingredients for a Classic Victoria Sponge Cake

 How to Make a Victoria Sponge Cake